Do you spend a big chunk of time creating your Amazon product listing? How much time do you spend ensuring it is optimized?

 Key Product Features

-Well now we have the opportunity to include lots of bullet point features about our product.
+Now we have the opportunity to include lots of bullet point features about our product.
 It’s recommended that you have 5 or more points in your listing.
-The official character limit is 1000 chars.
+The official character limit is 1000 characters (250 words).

 - Put the most important features at the top of the list, many viewers will skim read